 Families deemed eligible for participation in the program by the Housing Authority have not been screened for suitability as tenants.
 As the Landlord, it is your sole responsibility to select a resident for your property.
 The Housing Authority strongly encourages all Landlords to thoroughly "check-out" all prospective tenants.
 If you do not have the time to do so personally, there are a number of companies, who for a nominal fee will conduct reference checks on prospective tenants.

 As a Landlord you must abide by the non-discrimination laws.
 It is illegal to discriminate against any person because of race, color, sex, national origin, familial status, religious preference, handicap or political affiliation.
-It is, however, your responsibility to screen tenants and it would not be considered discriminatory to refuse a Section 8 tenant if they did not meet your screening criteria.
+It is, however, your responsibility to screen tenants and it would not be considered discriminatory to refuse a Housing Choice Voucher participant if they did not meet your screening criteria.